guocheng18/Sequential-Recommendation-Datasets/README.md

 ## DataLoader

 DataLoader is a built-in class that makes loading processed datasets easy.
 Practically, once initialized a dataloder by passing the dataset name, processed version (config id), batch_size and a flag to load training data or test data, you can then loop it to get batch data.
-Considering that some models use rank-based leanring, negative sampling is intergrated into DataLoader.
+Considering that some models use rank-based learning, negative sampling is intergrated into DataLoader.
 The negatives are sampled from all items except items in current data according to popularity.
-By default it is turned off.
+By default it (`negatives_per_target`) is turned off.
 Also, the time of user behaviors is sometimes an important feature, you can include it into batch data by setting `include_timestmap` to True.

 ### Arguments